Chris Coleman leaves Wales role for Sunderland job

 Sunderland are aiming to confirm a deal with Coleman by Sunday.

-There is an expectation at the Stadium of Light he will be in the dugout for their away game against Aston Villa on Tuesday night.
+There is an expectation at the Stadium of Light he will be in charge for their away game against Aston Villa on Tuesday night.

 Despite speculation over Northern Ireland boss Michael O'Neill, Coleman was the club's number one target and no offers were made to other candidates.